Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Numerical Results

-We observe in Fig.~\ref{Fig:MatchedEhModel} that for all considered RTDs, as expected, the instantaneous harvested power grows with the input signal power for $\rho \in [0, \rho_1)$.
-Then, for the RTD design in \cite{Clochiatti2020} and the RTD with improved $I_\text{rev}$, the power harvested at the EH receiver decreases with the input power in the interval $[\rho_1, \rho_\text{max}]$ until the maximum power level $\rho = \rho_\text{max}$ is reached.
+{ We observe from Fig.~\ref{Fig:MatchedEhModel} that the proposed EH models precisely match the Keysight ADS \cite{ADS2017} simulation results and accurately capture the non-linear and non-monotonic behavior of the considered EH circuits employing RTDs in the THz band.
+In contrast, although the non-linear circuit-based EH model in \cite{Morsi2019} can capture the non-linearity of EH circuits employing Schottky diodes in the GHz band, both baseline schemes are not able to accurately characterize the non-monotonic behavior of RTD-based RXs since the electrical characteristics of Schottky diodes and RTDs are significantly different.} Next, we note from Fig.~\ref{Fig:MatchedEhModel} that for all considered RTDs, as expected, the instantaneous harvested power grows with the input signal power for $\rho \in [0, \rho_1)$.
+For the RTD design in \cite{Clochiatti2022} and the RTD with improved $I_\text{rev}$, the power harvested at the EH receiver decreases with the input power in the corresponding intervals $[\rho_1, \rho_\text{max}]$ indicated in Fig.~\ref{Fig:MatchedEhModel} until the maximum power level $\rho = \rho_\text{max}$ is reached.
 Since the maximum power level $\rho_\text{max}$ depends not only on the breakdown voltage $U_\text{br}$, but also on the reverse-bias current flow $I_\text{d}$ for $U_\text{d} \in (-U_\text{br}, 0)$, the values of $\rho_\text{max}$ for both diodes are similar but not identical \cite{Tietze2012}.
-Furthermore, since for both RTD designs, the breakdown voltage $U_\text{br}$ is low, functions $\varphi_1(\cdot)$ and $\varphi_2(\cdot)$ are sufficient for EH modelling, and thus, we have $\rho_2 = \rho_\text{max}$.
-On the contrary, we observe in Fig.~\ref{Fig:MatchedEhModel} that for the RTD with the higher breakdown voltage $U_\text{br}$, similar to Fig.~\ref{Fig:EH_Model}, the harvested power at the EH receiver decreases in $\rho \in [\rho_1, \rho_2]$ and increases in $\rho \in [\rho_2, \rho_\text{max}]$.
-In other words, the corresponding EH circuit can operate at a higher power level compared to the EH circuit equipped with the RTD in \cite{Clochiatti2020}.
-Therefore, for modelling the corresponding EH circuit, not only functions $\varphi_1(\cdot)$ and $\varphi_2(\cdot)$ are required, but also function $\varphi_3(\cdot)$.
-Finally, we observe from Fig.~\ref{Fig:MatchedEhModel} that the lower reverse leakage currents and the higher breakdown voltages of the improved diodes yield higher EH efficiencies, and thus, are preferable for SWIPT, when the received power $\rho$ is low and high, respectively.
+Furthermore, since for both RTD designs, the breakdown voltage $U_\text{br}$ is low, functions $\varphi_1(\cdot)$ and $\varphi_2(\cdot)$ are sufficient for EH modelling, and thus, we have $\rho_2 = \rho_\text{max}$. {On the contrary, we observe from Fig.~\ref{Fig:MatchedEhModel} that for the RTD with higher breakdown voltage $U_\text{br}$, the harvested power at the EH receiver decreases for $\rho \in [\rho_1, \rho_2]$ and increases for $\rho \in [\rho_2, \rho_\text{max}]$.
+In other words, compared to the EH circuit equipped with the RTD from \cite{Clochiatti2022}, the corresponding EH circuit can operate at a higher received signal power level exceeding $\SI{5}{\milli\watt}$ and achieves a maximum instantaneous harvested power of around $\SI{1}{\milli\watt}$.} Therefore, for modelling the corresponding EH circuit, not only functions $\varphi_1(\cdot)$ and $\varphi_2(\cdot)$ are required, but also function $\varphi_3(\cdot)$.
+Finally, we observe from Fig.~\ref{Fig:MatchedEhModel} that the lower reverse leakage current and the higher breakdown voltage of the improved diodes yield higher EH efficiencies, and thus, are preferable for SWIPT, when the received power $\rho$ is low and high, respectively.
 In the following, we will utilize the obtained EH models to design the input signal distributions and evaluate the performance of THz SWIPT systems.